vphan000/robot-app/README.md

 10. Multitasking individual, I want the RT 5000 app to send notifications and alerts when each specific cooking tasks are complete so that I can efficiently manage my time and tasks.
 - Functional: The app should send push notifications or alerts to users’ mobile devices when cooking tasks, such as preparing chicken soup, are finished.
-- Non-Functional: The push notification services, and backend infrastructure should be reliable to guarantee the prom pt delivery of task completion alerts across diverse devices and platforms.
+- Non-Functional: The push notification services, and backend infrastructure should be reliable to guarantee the prompt delivery of task completion alerts across diverse devices and platforms.

 ![Viet's User Stories](vphan_SS.png)
 ![Viet's User Stories 2](vphan_SS_2.png)
 ![Viet's User Stories 3](vphan_SS_3.png)

+## Chicken Soup User Stories

 ## Tsehay's User Stories